zsfelber/nodejs-browscap/README.md

 initializeDatabase: 9.690s

 ```
-Metadata is kept in memory afterwards. searching algorithm is quite efficient.
+Searching algorithm is quite efficient.
 Database consists of 446k pattern records, and any requested sample is being matched against each (no heuristics applied, eg greedy matching).
 On my desktop env:

 ```
 Valid: 10084 / 10339 98%